-This choice enables every student to enjoy progress, maintain any workload and achieve his or her academic qualifications.
+This choice enables every student to enjoy progress, manage workload and achieve his or her academic qualifications.

 The qualification has been designed to build on the skills, knowledge and understanding acquired at Key Stage 3, particularly skills related to literacy, numeracy, problem solving and enterprise.
-However, pupils must be willing to extend their learning in their own time.
-This will raise their achievements and confidence in the construction.
-Their individual skills encouraged after school will contribute to a positive wellbeing and provide a platform to explore the subject.
-It promotes independence, reinforces class learning and extends their experience.
+However, students must be willing to extend their learning in their own time.
+This will both raise their aspirations and confidence in areas of construction.
+Individual skills encouraged after school will contribute to a positive wellbeing and provide an extra platform through which to explore the subject.
+In turn, this promotes independence, reinforces class learning and extends their experience.

-The Awards involve the study of how buildings are constructed and maintained.
-This industry employs about 10% of the UK workforce and creates the buildings in which we work, live, study and enjoy our leisure time.
-Opportunities to access local sites, working in partnership with one of the largest companies Morgan Sindall promote essential trade knowledge.
+The awards involve the study of how buildings are constructed and maintained.
+The industry employs about 10% of the UK workforce and creates the buildings in which we work, live, study and enjoy our leisure time.
+Learning opportunities in accessing local sites, working in partnership with one of the largest companies Morgan Sindall, promotes essential trade knowledge.

-This can be measured by a number of qualities, student’s knowledge working independently to produce written proposals and technical drawings that could shape the built environment for the future, and finding out more about sustainability and mastery of a trade.
-Academic exam results are one part of enabling students to experience success but skills need to be crafted and pathways bespoke to them impact life in later years.
-A qualification in this subject can lead to a range of post-16 opportunities potentially unlocking the door including A-Levels, Level 3 qualifications, and apprenticeships.
-You could go on to have a career in Architecture, Interior Design, Construction, Facilities Manager or Tradesperson bricklaying, painting and decorating, carpentry and site management.
-There is a pathway for you in construction and our commitment is to aspire you to progress and forfill your dream beyond Beauchamps High School.
+This can be measured by a number of qualities; students work independently to produce written proposals and technical drawings that could shape the built environment for the future; they also find out more about sustainability and mastery of a trade.
+Academic exam results are one part of enabling students to experience success but skills also need to be crafted and pathways made bespoke to them in order to impact life in later years.
+A qualification in this subject can lead to a range of post-16 opportunities, potentially unlocking the door to A-Levels, Level 3 qualifications, and apprenticeships.
+Students could go on to have a career in architecture, interior design, construction, facilities management or as a tradesperson in bricklaying, painting and decorating, carpentry and site management.
+There is a pathway for everyone in Construction and our commitment is to inspire all to progress and fulfill their dreams beyond Beauchamps High School.